Theft by False Pretenses - Penal Code 532 PC

 Defenses for Theft by False Pretenses

-Sometimes, I see scenarios where a person is charged with theft by pretenses, and in reality, they did what they were supposed to.
-Still, the other party was just not satisfied with what they did and was angry because they didn't believe that they fulfilled what they were supposed to, so then they went to the police and claimed the other person didn't do anything.
+Sometimes, I see scenarios where a person is charged with theft by pretense, and in reality, they did what they were supposed to.
+Still, the other party was not satisfied with what they had done and was angry because they didn't believe they had fulfilled their obligations.
+As a result, they went to the police and claimed that the other person had not done anything.

-In this scenario, if someone is not satisfied and angry, they can take that person to civil court and try to get back whatever they gave or try to get a portion of that back, but it should not be filed as a criminal case.
-Criminal cases should not be used to earn money or solve civil disputes between people.
+In this scenario, if someone is not satisfied and angry, they can take the matter to civil court and attempt to recover what was given or a portion of it, but it should not be filed as a criminal case.
+Criminal cases should not be exploited for financial gain or to resolve civil disputes between individuals.

-The police, prosecutors, and judges are very wary of individuals trying to use the criminal system to get the upper hand when it comes to a civil dispute.
-This is where a defense attorney like me comes in and has to show the prosecutors and the judge that there's more than meets the eye here – that there's another version of events that have taken place and that this case should not be charged at the criminal level and should be dealt with on a civil basis.
+The police, prosecutors, and judges are wary of individuals attempting to exploit the criminal system to gain an advantage in a civil dispute.
+This is where a defense attorney like me comes in.
+My role is to thoroughly investigate the case, gather evidence, and present a compelling defense on your behalf.
+I have to show the prosecutors and the judge that there's more than meets the eye here – that there's another version of events that have taken place and that this case should not be charged at the criminal level and should be dealt with on a civil basis.

 Contact a Criminal Defense Attorney

-So, suppose you're charged with theft by pretenses, and you have a defense in your mind.
+So, suppose you're charged with theft by pretense, and you have a defense in your mind.
 In that case, you need to sit down with an attorney who's experienced with these cases – give him all the facts, don't put a spin on it, let them know what happened, and then let them help you and educate you as to whether or not you can defend yourself.
 If you can't protect yourself, if they've got the goods on you and they're going to be able to prove the case, then other strategies need to be employed to negotiate.